 I was licensed on April 2nd, 2010, in Raleigh, North Carolina.
 I upgraded to the General Class license on September 4th, 2010, in Shelby, North Carolina.
 On September 1st, 2012, I upgraded to the Amateur Extra class.
 I received my Technician class license when I was 10, my General when I was 11, and my Extra one day before I turned 13.
 Since then, I have become a Public Information Officer (PIO) for the American Radio Relay League (ARRL) North Carolina Section.
+As of January 2014, I am one of the twelve members of the ARRL Public Relations Committee.
 If you work(ed) me, with the exception of VHF+, I was probably on a Yaesu FT-450AT.
 I use an MFJ-949E tuner mainly to tune a 94-foot doublet antenna that is about 30 feet above the ground.
 My dad and I also share a Yaesu FT-817ND QRP transceiver, which I mainly use for QRP operations in our car.
 If you hear me running 5 watts, give me a shout!
 If you do work me on VHF/UHF, I will most likely be using an Icom IC-80AD D-STAR radio.

 Speaking of D-STAR, I have registered on the new CCS system.
 My unique CCS number (for urgent messages/priority traffic or higher) is 6164.